typedb/typedb-docs/08-examples/02-phone-calls-migration-java.md

     }

     /**
-     * loads the xml data into the Grakn phone_calls keyspace:
+     * loads the xml data into the Grakn phone_calls database:
      * 1. gets the data items as a list of json objects
      * 2. for each json object:
      *   a. creates a Grakn transaction